thasir/assignment-boilerplate/README.md

 # Steps:
-1. Downloaded the application and ran it in my laptop and then dockerised it and once added it to my Dockerhub account
+1. Downloaded the application and made sure it ran in my laptop, added the missing script in package.json "start": "node index.js"
+2. Dockerise the application and push it to Dockerhub https://hub.docker.com/r/thasir/nodeapp
 ```
 # Use an official Node.js runtime as a parent image
 FROM node:23-alpine3.19